Total Siyapaa: Critical reception

-Total Siyapaa received mostly negative reviews, with critics suggesting skipping it.
 Reviews of the performances were mixed, with the Hindustan Times lauding it; the Deccan Chronicle and Bollywood Life criticized Ali Zafar's and Yami Gautam's performances, respectively.
 Kirron Kher's performance was seen as one of the strong points.
 The lack of a solid plot, the lack of attention to detail and poor comic timing were seen as major drawbacks.
 The film was largely seen as unfunny and not living up to the trailer.

 Box office reception

 Total Siyapaa received a low opening with poor box office reception in India due to negative reviews from critics.
 However, the film did better overseas, being positively received in Pakistan and the United Arab Emirates.